- Hidden Items

 Partnership in ministry to go into the community to be the church and meet students and families where they are at, making Jesus more fully known.

 Eric Steinke is a DCE (Director of Christian Education), in fulltime church ministry for 17 years.
 He has served four different communities and is currently serving as the Family Life & Youth Minister at St. John's in Adrian, MI.
-Plus, Eric is working part-time with FCA (Fellowship of Christian Athletes) overseeing their ministries into 10 different schools in Lenawee County.
+Plus, Eric is partnering with FCA (Fellowship of Christian Athletes) overseeing their ministries into 10 different schools in Lenawee County.
 Eric has a passion for youth, family and intergenerational ministry, plus providing mission opportunities, and mentoring others in ministry leadership.

 Missional Model for Christian Caregiving – Moving from Concepts to Reality